 A VPN is one of the few tools that can provide anonymity when you’re transmitting data online – no government, law agency, or other prying eyes will be able to see what you’re doing.

 4. Stream Sports, Shows, & Movies From Anywhere In The World

 Maybe you have a deep love for BBC programming, but you’re not in the United Kingdom.
-Or perhaps you want to watch a sports competition that isn’t being broadcast in your home country.
+Or perhaps you want to watch a sports competition that isn’t being broadcasted in your home country.

 With a VPN, you can access content from anywhere in the world by connecting to a remote server in the country of your choice.